 An annuity is an option in which periodic withdrawals are made.
 It is an agreement made between the investor and the third party where the investor pays the entire amount to the company and receives an installment amount once the retirement age has reached.
 Thus, the annuity provides a steady income once the retirement age is reached.
 Whereas, a pension is a retirement product that some companies offer their employees.
 It is the employer’s responsibility to create an account for its employees and maintain the payouts.
 When the employee retires, he/she is eligible to receive money from this pension fund.

 - Annuities are insurance products designed to provide investors with an income stream.
 There are annuities which also include offer death benefits and provides the beneficiaries with the pre-decided amount in case of sudden death before the end of the tenure.
 Annuities can be brought with the money held in the taxable account.
 Annuities can be jointly owned.

 - The pension fund is a pool of money contributed by the employer.
 This money is then invested and paid to the employees whose-ratio retire.
 This payment from the employers is termed as Pension.

 - The department receives the amount based on the age of service, age, and salary.
 The option of either getting a lump sum amount or monthly payments is given to employees.
-Privately held companies do not usually offer pensions but are generally popular for government organizations.
+Privately held companies do not usually offer pensions but are generally favored for government organizations.

 Annuity vs. Pension Infographics